It's not just the nature of work that has changed; in today's global, increasingly digital-first economy, the needs of workers have also shifted.

 The Office Feel of Agile Workspaces

-When it comes to creative ideas and design solutions that deserve to see the light of day, there can be a tendency to get bogged down in the details on a project.
+When it comes to creative ideas and design solutions that deserve to see the light of day, there can be a tendency to get bogged down in the details of a project.
 Here's where the team can dissolve into a cacophony of noises that are not communicating effectively — nor are they working effectively.

 Agile development says it is progress, not perfection, that matters most.
-When the simplest version is ready to go live, then that's what must happen — meanwhile, the team can continue updating and working proactively behind the scenes.
+When the simplest version is ready to go live, then that's what must happen.
+Meanwhile, the team can continue updating and working proactively behind the scenes.

 Agile workplaces, like the agile development process, show a bias towards proximity, flexibility, and scale.
 It can be customized and optimized according to a team's needs.

 Let's say that "agile working" principles are in place for a team.
 What does their office design look like?
 There are five essentials to the "agile" working environment.